psychemedia/storytelling-notes/david_tyrie_southsea_quartering.md

 pp286-7

 During the whole course of the war, only one other person was detected in any act of treason; and he appears to have been actuated merely by mercenary motives, though La Motte and John the Painter probably acted from principle.
 This was one David Tyrie, a native of Edinburgh.
 Having been bred in the mercantile line, and engaged in a number of speculations with a view to gain money, in all of which he discovered considerable abilities, he at last engaged in the dangerous one of conveying intelligence to the French of the ships of war fitted out in Britain, the time of their sailing, &c.
 For this he was apprehended in February 1782.
-The discovery was made by means of one Mrs. Aslkew, who passed for his wife, having delivered a bundle of papers in a hurry to a school mistress, and desiring her not to show them to any body.
+The discovery was made by means of one Mrs. Askew, who passed for his wife, having delivered a bundle of papers in a hurry to a school mistress, and desiring her not to show them to any body.
 Instead of this, however, she not only inspected them herself, but showed them to another, by whom they were sent to the Secretary at war.
 By this, and another packet discovered by William James, who had been employed to carry it to France, Tyrie was convicted and executed in the month of August 1782.
 He behaved with great resolution, and at last showed rather an indecent levity and unconcern, by laughing at the place of execution.
 The sentence not only took place in the dreadful manner appointed by law, but the crowd behaved with the most shameful and unexampled barbarity.
 "Such (says the accounts of his execution) being the *singular conduct* of many who were near the body, that happy was he who could procure a finger, or some vestige of the criminal!" — This unhappy man, while in prison, had, with his companions, contrived a method of effecting their escape, by working through a brick-wall three feet thick, and covering the hole with a plank coloured like the bricks; but the scheme was discovered by the imprudence of Tyrie himself asking the keeper how thick the wall was.

 https://archive.org/details/bim_eighteenth-century_a-new-universal-and-im_raymond-george-frederic_1790/page/18/mode/2up?q=%22david+tyrie%22